This guide to Caribbean island hopping is authored by Leo (with some additions by me, Nina!)

 If you want to stay in Montego Bay, you will find some luxury options here.
 You can stay at one of the best Sandals resorts called Royal Caribbean.

-Second, be ready to pack light.
+Be ready to pack light.
 If you’re traveling by plane, you can save time by only taking a carry-on bag with you.
 Similarly, if you’re on a ferry, it’s not fun to be weighed down with luggage.

-Set up a base
+Set Up a Base

 For people who don’t like leaving home for more than one or two days with only what they can fit in a carry-on bag, think about using one island as a starting point for your trip.